 Gold by injection (sodium aurothiomalate)

 One of the oldest drugs used to treat rheumatoid arthritis.
 Also prescribed for some cases of psoriatic arthritis and palindromic arthritis.
 It's initially taken by weekly injection in the buttock, and can take up to six months to become fully effective.
+However, these gold injections aren’t being made any longer.
+Talk to your rheumatologist about alternatives.

 Reduces the pain and inflammation of rheumatoid arthritis.
 Taken daily in tablet form, it can take up to six months before the full effects are felt.
 Regular blood and blood pressure tests are required.
+However it should reduce the effects of rheumatoid arthritis, and protect your joints from further damage.

 You may be more prone to infection and liver damage.
 Other possible side effects include sickness, diarrhoea, mouth ulcers, weight loss and hair loss.
+Talk to your rheumatologist about the side effects.

 Possible side effects include redness or swelling and higher risk of infection.
+Be sure to store your injections in your fridge.

 An anti-TNF used to treat rheumatoid arthritis and psoriatic arthritis.
 It's taken over several sessions by intravenous drip Full benefits should be felt within 12 weeks.
 Again, it can make you more prone to infection.